How to find a good Driving Instructor

 ( A good instructor seldom has to advertise )

-Please Note:- A driving instructor must have their name entered on the Register held by the Driving Standards Agency.
+Please Note:- A driving instructor must have their name entered on the Register held by the Driver and Vehicle Standards Agency.
 They must display a green ADI identification certificate like the one below (or a red one if the instructor is a trainee).

-A driving instructor must pass a searching three-part examination to qualify, and they have to reach and maintain the high standards required by the Driving Standards Agency.
+A driving instructor must pass a searching three-part examination to qualify, and they have to reach and maintain the high standards required by the Driver and Vehicle Standards Agency.